rahulrsingh09/AngularConcepts/README.md

     messagingSenderId: "XXXX"
 };
 ```
-and like wise or prod if any
+and like wise for prod if any
 ```
 export const firebaseConfig = {
     apiKey: "XXXXX",